astroprofsmith/intromodern.github.io/_sources/c2postulates.md

-this rotating lattice of rulers and clocks, objects could be observed to move in complicated, changing patterns, without any observable forces causing the changes in motion (so we make up fictitious forces and call them names like "centrifugal" to make Newton's laws keep working).
+this rotating lattice of rulers and clocks, objects could be observed to move in complicated, changing patterns, without any observable forces causing the changes in motion (so we make up fictitious forces and call them names like "centrifugal" or "coriolis" to make Newton's laws keep working).

 The rules of Special Relativity (SR) only work in inertial reference frames.
 Usually, but not always, this means reference frames that